National Charities: 4 Fundraising Programme Challenges and Solutions

 Solutions:

-• Offer unique benefits in addition to networking and professional development events.
-Some ideas include discounts for goods and services, gifts like merchandise, a member feature on your organisation’s site, mentorship programmes, or valuable members-only content (such as a newsletter).
+Offer unique benefits in addition to networking and professional development events.
+Some ideas include discounts for goods and services, gifts like branded merch, a member feature on your organisation’s site, mentorship programmes, or valuable members-only content (such as a newsletter).

-Most, if not all, of the work done at chapters is accomplished by a group of dedicated volunteers.
+Most, if not all, of the work at branches is completed by a group of dedicated volunteers.
 Over time, day-to-day administrative tasks can take the joy and sense of accomplishment out of the time they give to your organisation.
-Before long, overburdened chapter leaders and chapter volunteers can experience burnout, which can affect their commitment.
+Before long, branch leaders and thier volunteers can experience burnout, which can affect their commitment.

 Solutions:

-• Enable chapters to use your platform to automate attendee registration.
+Enable branches to use your event platform to automate attendee registration.
 This will make information available instantly to HQ, enabling you to help your chapters make informed decisions.

-• Make it as easy as possible to onboard new helpers.
+Make it as easy as possible to onboard new helpers.
 Assign roles to regional directors, local event organisers, and volunteers, then designate permissions within your platform.
-Alternatively, you can make available online a regularly updated manual that will help them fulfil their responsibilities.
-The trick to doing it this way is that you must work closely with your chapter leaders to create the manual.
+Alternatively, you can make available online a regularly updated manual that will help them fulfil the responsibilities of their role.
+The trick to doing it this way is that you must work closely with your branch leaders to create the manual.

-• Roll membership dues into event ticket purchases.
-Many of our membership-based non-profit customers host annual banquets or galas.
-Since they’re heavily attended by membership, chapters, and HQ, use their event platform to collect membership dues and fees with ticket purchases.
+Include membership dues with event ticket purchases.
+Many of our membership organisation customers host annual banquets or galas.
+Since these events are popular with members, branches and HQ use their event platform to collect dues alongside ticket sales.

-Whether you’re running a national non-profit, sports team, film tour, or other large operation, our platform is built to simplify your national events programme–both at HQ and locally.
+Whether you’re running a national membership organisation, sports team, film tour, or another large operation, our platform is built to simplify your national events programme—both at HQ and locally.
 Eventgroove is equipped with all the tools you need to accomplish more with less and manage events at scale.
-Explore our all-in-one solution for chapter-based nonprofits or schedule a demo today!
+Explore our all-in-one fundraising platform or schedule a demo today!

 Want to see Eventgroove in action?